FAQs on Working Abroad

 Question: Our company hires construction site cleaners from Estonia for temporary work.
 The work lasts from a few days to a few weeks.
 Do we need to insure them in Finland?

-Answer: As a Finnish employer posting your employee to Russia, a country with whom Finland does not have a social security agreement, you must insure your employee under Finnish earnings-related pension law.
+Answer: As a Finnish employer posting your employee to Brazil, a country with whom Finland does not have a social security agreement, you must insure your employee under Finnish earnings-related pension law.
 Your employee must be insured for the entire period of posting, regardless of how long or short it is.

 While your employee is posted abroad, your and your employee’s share of the insurance contribution is determined based on a so-called salary for insurance purposes.
 It should correspond to the amount that would be paid for similar work in Finland or which would otherwise be considered to correspond to the work your employee does.
 When you agree on the posting with your employee, you must determine your employee’s salary for insurance purposes together with your employee.
 You will then report the salary to your pension provider.